Screenplay: Ruth Prawer Jhabvala; based on novel by E.M. Forster

 While this conservatively directed drama, one of the first releases of the newly formed Sony Pictures Classics, hardly seems the sort of picture one would rank among a moviemaking revolution, Howards End was in the vanguard of the indie wave just beginning to inundate the old Hollywood system.
 The nearly contemporaneous release of such films as TheCrying Game, Reservoir Dogs, Like Water for Chocolate, The Player, Enchanted April, El Mariachi, A Midnight Clear,Bad Lieutenant, Strictly Ballroom,Orlando, One False Move, Light Sleeper, Gas, Food, Lodging, Slacker,My Own Private Idaho, Passion Fish, among others, would forever rattle Tinseltown’s perception of out-of-the-mainstream moviemaking and earn 1992 an appellation as the ‘Year of Independents.’
 The creative process that results in the crafting of well-wrought cinema such as this, in the midst of all the crass wheeling and dealing necessary to accumulate enough funds to produce a marketable picture, forges an unholy union between art and commerce.
 So in essence, the tug of war Margaret must mitigate between her two houses mirrors the endless string of compromises that a well-polished indie like Howards End must make during the process of being brought to the screen.
 “It is a strange marriage we have,” Merchant famously said.
 “I am an Indian Muslim, Ruth is a German Jew and Jim is a Protestant American.”
 As such Howards End might just as easily have extended its theme of incompatibility to the moviemakers themselves.
 The very name Merchant Ivory seems to suggest a merger of the mercantile and semi-precious art, with director Ivory striving to realize his artistic vision at any price, while pragmatic producer Merchant attempted to pinch pennies at every corner to bring the movie in under-budget and ahead of schedule.
 Merchant and Ivory’s names go together like a horse and carriage, which is why their production company employed the contraction.
 Listening to director and producer needling, arguing and contradicting each other in vintage interviews, makes them sound like an old married couple.

-Though Helen has no rejoinder for Leonard’s bitter accusation that art is not enough to sustain one in the face of financial need, Howards End serves as its own rebuttal.
-There is something to the assertion that when the world lets one down, art can buoy the spirit back up, reminding us of the finest humanity is capable of.
+Though Helen has no rejoinder for Leonard’s bitter accusation that art is not enough to sustain one in the face of financial need, Howards End itself serves as rebuttal, proving there to be something to her assertion that when the world lets one down art can buoy the spirit back up, reminding us of the finest humanity has to offer.
 It’s a valid sentiment that gets at something in the appeal of moviegoing itself.
 A technological byproduct of the industrial revolution, cinema was thought of as a universal art because visual language, like music, crosses all cultural borders, and a truly democratic one, because of its ability to bring the classes together.
 Movies not only combine the various branches of filmmaking (direction, acting, screenwriting, cinematography, editing, etc.) but fuse all the other arts (theater, photography, painting, music, writing, dance, etc.) into one.
 The only artform unique to the 20th century is, appropriately enough, an inherently unifying force.
 Movies and the other popular arts do possess the power to unite, which Howards End demonstrates by showing it to be music that first draws Helen and Leonard together at the concert hall.
 Art can also prove a refuge when life gets one down, as Helen avers.
 Movies, in particular, can change the mood of the viewer, lift their spirits (or depress them), inspire, illuminate, titillate, put a smile back on their face, make one feel as though things weren’t so bleak and dreary as they had seemed before walking into the theater.
 Art can be an abiding rock of Gibraltar, steadying one in life’s rough waters.
-In our own transient modern world, movies can be our constant, an enduring source of pleasure that just needs to be rewound to be enjoyed all over again.
+In our own transient modern world, movies can be our constant, an enduring source of pleasure that just need to be rewound to be enjoyed all over again.
 In essence, they can provide the same sense of reassuring stability that Ruth found in Howards End.
 And for movie lovers who respond to this film that way, their passion for it will prove unequivocal.
 While its themes involve transience and impermanence, Howards End has grown into a timeless masterpiece that continues to age very gracefully.